| |

 ill patients suffering from cancer.

-a Breathlessness Assessment Guide for Use in Palliative
+Assessment Guide for Use in Palliative Care Palliative

-It must be noted that the problem of breathlessness
+noted that the problem of breathlessness covers a multidimensional

-article provides a wide range of information that will
+of breathlessness, the article provides a wide range of

-lead to the understanding of the sickness.
-It pointed
+information that will lead to the understanding of the

-on the role that cancer plays in the acquisition of
+sickness.
+It pointed on the role that cancer plays in

-given to the fact that there are different kinds of
+little attention given to the fact that there are different

-cancer.
-The focus must be given to the cancer in the
+kinds of cancer.
+The focus must be given to the cancer

 Coyne, P.J, Viswanathan, R. & Smith, T.J.
 (2002).